-As a therapist, coach, or consultant in a crowded online industry, failing to be intentional about finding more clients through your website can lead to numerous pitfalls.
+As a therapist, coach, or solopreneur in a crowded online industry, failing to be intentional about finding more clients through your website can lead to avoidable pitfalls.

 Not only will your services be harder to find for those seeking a qualified, relatable professional online, but you’ll also miss out on opportunities to connect with potential clients through your site.

 Without a strategy in place to squeeze each corner of your website to do its job, you’ll be at a sucky disadvantage compared to other coaches who are actively setting up their websites to attract clients.

 Don’t let the competition move ahead.
 Take charge of your online presence and start attracting the clients you want and deserve now.

 Today I’m sharing 5 strategies you can apply to become purposeful and find more clients using your website.